-The mission was to create one prominent, highly sustainable workplace that consolidates almost 2,000 London employees from four different locations into one 291,000 square feet office.
+The strategy was to create a prominent, highly sustainable workplace design that consolidates almost 2,000 London employees from four different locations into one 291,000 square feet office.

-Leading the project from site selection and feasibility studies to completion, M Moser’s London team developed innovative planning and design solutions that aligned JLT’s business objectives with the future needs of its workplace.
+Leading the project from site selection and feasibility studies, through workplace strategy and design to completion, M Moser’s London team developed innovative office planning and design solutions that aligned JLT’s business objectives with the future needs of its workplace.

 Edmund Caddy III